-The 2026 UK km-scale hackathon will take place at the Met Office Collaboration Building, Exeter, on 18-22 May 2026.
+The 2026 Global to Regional km-scale hackathon will take place at the Met Office Collaboration Building, Exeter, on 18-22 May 2026.
 A hierarchy of km-scale Met Office Unified Model simulations, from regional to global, will enable analysis of atmospheric phenomena over convective to planetary scales.
 It is part of the World Climate Research Programme (WCRP) effort to push the boundaries of climate system modelling and digital innovation.

 Prerequisites